Skip to Main Content

 The money from this scholarship fund would go toward helping students who want to volunteer at KUGS or even take on a staff role, but might not be able to due to financial constraints.
 We believe that students should be able to have the experience of being part of something with so much history and so much potential.

-Donations will create a principal fund held by the WWU Foundation to be held in perpetuity.
-Interest income from that fund will go towards scholarship(s) for student volunteers and/or staff based on financial need.
+Continued donations will help maintain the principal fund held by the WWU Foundation to be held in perpetuity.
+Interest income from that fund goes towards scholarship(s) for student volunteers and/or staff based on financial need.

-WWU requires at least $25,000 to create an endowment, so ultimately we are hoping to raise at least that amount.
-However, the larger the fund, the more scholarships it can provide!
+The larger the fund, the more scholarships we can provide!
 WWU endowment scholarships typically award scholarships of 4% of the fund each year.
 Interest earned above that amount is reinvested into the endowment to help it grow, minus a 1.5% gift assessment to help with administration of the fund.

 Our team consists of WWU alumni and former KUGS volunteers/staff.
 We are working with support from Jamie Hoover, the KUGS Program Manager.
 Our experience with KUGS at WWU has enriched our lives.
-Casey is an operations manager at an online ticketing service, Hanna is a writer, and Kyler is a lawyer/project manager.
-Casey, Hanna, and Kyler met as volunteers at KUGS over ten years ago.
+Casey, Hannah, Sarah, and Kyler met as volunteers at KUGS over ten years ago.